 Raw, clean milk sourced from thriving pastured cows is a complete food.
 If you had to, you could even live on it.
 It is full of beneficial enzymes, protein, vitamins, and minerals that are at higher levels in raw milk than processed milk.
 Raw milk is also highly digestible and easily absorbed by your body.

 But if you have an intolerance to lactose, don’t fret - you can still get all those good nutrients from dairy without the discomfort.
+Lactose intolerance began when milk started to be processed by large industries and the food was altered.
 Yogurt is regarded for a number of health benefits as it prevents colds, reduces bad cholesterol levels, improves bowel function, helps fight breast and colon cancer, prevents allergic reactions, boosts the immune system, and prevents intestinal infections.

 Just an 8-ounce of yogurt will give you 35 to 45% of the daily recommended dietary calcium requirement.
 You can eat yogurt on its own, add it to your muesli, use it as a topping to your baked goodies, and so much more!